asb219/evaluate-SOC-models/README.md

 ## Customize configurations _(optional)_

 For a list of configuration options, check

 ```
-python -m evaluate_SOC_models.config --help
+python -m config --help
 ```

-Changing any of the configurations will create a custom configuration file `config.ini`, which takes precedence over `config_defaults.ini`.
+Changing any of the configurations will create a custom configuration file, `config.ini`, which takes precedence over `config_defaults.ini`.

 ### File storage location

-Running the `produce_all_results.py` script will produce 12.5 GB of permanent files, as well as a total of over 300 GB of temporary files which are written to disk and quickly removed as the script runs MEND over the different soil profiles.
+Running the `produce_all_results.py` script produces 12.5 GB of permanent files, as well as a total of over 300 GB of temporary files which are written to disk and quickly removed as the script runs MEND over the different soil profiles.
 All those files are (permanently or temporarily) stored in the `dump` directory by default.

 You can check the absolute path of the file storage location with

 ```
-python -m evaluate_SOC_models.config -get-dump
+python -m config -get-dump
 ```

 If you would like to store the files in a different location, run the following command:

 ```
-python -m evaluate_SOC_models.config -set-dump "/your/new/path/to/dump"
+python -m config -set-dump "/your/new/path/to/dump"
 ```